halcyxnic/MatchSelector/README.md

 ## How to use this program

 ### Step 1: Set up players
-Make a new file in this folder called playerlist.txt; this will be your list of players In each line of text, there should be exactly 3 values, separated by commas:
+Change the file called playerlist.txt; this will be your list of players In each line of text, there should be exactly 3 values, separated by commas:
 1. Player's Name
 2. Player's ACS (Average Combat Score)